kafeijao/Kafe_CVR_Mods/README.md

 changed via the profiles, and remember the current parameters across avatar changes and game restarts.

 Check [Profiles Extended In-Dept](ProfilesExtended) for more info.

 ---

+### Horizon Adjust

+Mod that adds a sub-menu to [Daky's Action Menu](https://github.com/dakyneko/DakyModsCVR) that enables player rotation.

+Check [Horizon Adjust In-Dept](HorizonAdjust) for more info.

+---